What Planes Did Japanese Use In Pearl Harbor

 FAQ

 Q: What was the most important aircraft used by the Japanese at Pearl Harbor?
 A: The Mitsubishi A6M "Zero" fighter was arguably the most important, providing air cover and achieving air superiority.
-However, the Nakajima B5N "Kate" torpedo bomber was crucial in delivering the most damaging blows to the U.S. battleships.
+That said, the Nakajima B5N "Kate" torpedo bomber was crucial in delivering the most damaging blows to the U.S. battleships.

 Q: How many aircraft did the Japanese use in the attack?
 A: The Imperial Japanese Navy deployed a total of 353 aircraft in two waves during the attack on Pearl Harbor.